MateusProvensi/Profile-dev-curriculum/README.md

 This repository has my Profile Dev (curriculum).
 It Has a version in Brazilian Portuguese and the other in English.

 It is understood:
-* 'index.html': Brazilian Portuguese
+* 'index.html': English

-* 'index_english.html': English
+* 'index_portuguese.html': Brazilian Portuguese

 ### 👨‍💻👩‍💻 How I can see?